Best 10 Log Management Software For Business (2026)

 LogicMonitor Logo

 LogicMonitor delivers cloud-based network monitoring with log correlation from a unified platform.
-It targets medium-sized organizations wanting real-time visibility alongside optimization insights.
+We think it’s a good fit for medium-sized organizations wanting real-time visibility alongside optimization insights.
+The platform positions itself as extensible, functioning more as a monitoring framework to build upon than a finished product.

 Strengths

-• Flexible data retention including unlimited hot storage options
+Flexible data retention including unlimited hot storage

 Cautions

-• According to some user reviews, Initial setup and UI navigation challenge new users
+Customers note initial setup and UI navigation challenge new users

 4.